michalpasternak7/e-Commerce/README.md

 ## superstore_eda.ipynb

-Exploratory Data Analysis with focus on insights relevant for e-commerce.
+This notebook focuses on the exploratory data analysis with focus on insights relevant for e-commerce.

 ## superstore_clustering.ipynb

-TODO
+In this notebook the customers get clustered by buying patterns using 3 parameters: Monetary (amount of money spent), Frequency (how frequently the customer bought something) and Recency (how many days has passed from today to their last purchase).
+The results are further exported to [rfm_clusters.csv](Exports/rfm_clusters.csv).